-- 11.7 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours. - 11.8 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.9 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to the school in managing the allegation. - 11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.
+- 11.7 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours.
+In accordance with Keeping Children Safe in Education 2023, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered. - 11.8 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.9 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to Coundon Court in managing the allegation. - 11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.